MaelBriantin/dotfiles/README.md

 The script uses **Stow** to apply dotfiles:

-- The `sources` folder contain directories for each dotfile configuration (e.g., `zsh`, `nvim`).
+- The `dotfiles` folder contain directories for each dotfile configuration (e.g., `zsh`, `nvim`).
-- The script will automatically apply the dotfiles from the `sources` directory using Stow.
+- The script will automatically apply the dotfiles from the `dotfiles` directory using Stow.

 ## Docker Configuration